Last updated 22 Jun 2015 by Dan Hancock

 and secure borders, welcoming lawful immigrants and visitors, and promoting the free-flow of commerce.

-The two main directorates of DHS most involved in cybersecurity
+The two main directorates of DHS most involved in

-and information security during 2013 are:
+information security during 2013 are:

 - Science & Technology Directorate